addyosmani/backbone-fundamentals/index.md

 },
 ```

-Here I select all the input elements the form and iterate over them using jQuery's each.
-Since we used the same names for ids in our form as the keys on our Book model we can simply store them directly in the formData object and the add it to the books array.
+Here I select all the input elements of the form and iterate over them using jQuery's each.
+Since we used the same names for ids in our form as the keys on our Book model we can simply store them directly in the formData object and add it to the books array.
 We then create a new Book model and add it to our collection.
 Now lets wire this function to the Add button in our form.
 We do this by adding an event listener in the LibraryView

 ```javascript
 events:{